IntelAkaLake/TuiCraft/README.md

 ---

 ## **TODO**
-- Refresh Instances (Doesn't work)
+- ~~Refresh Instances (Doesn't work)~~ done in v0.2.0-alpha
-- Manage Instances
+- Manage Instances by shortcut
 - Edit Username (Default: User)
+- Make Fabric download by shortcut on the focused Instance
-- Make "About" open our GitHub link
+- ~~Make "About" open our GitHub link~~ done in v0.2.0-alpha
+- ~~LAST:~~ Mod/Texture menu